andyeske/How-to-CAD-Disney/README.md

 ---
 <a name="S1"></a>
-### Session 1: Introduction to the Solidworks - Disney Universe!
+### Session 1: Introduction to the SolidWorks - Disney Universe!
 (Tuesday, June 3)

-**Objective:** In this session, we’ll get ourselves acquainted with the Solidworks workspace and start learning some of the most used tools.
+**Objective:** In this session, we’ll get ourselves acquainted with the SolidWorks workspace and start learning some of the most used tools.
 S1’s goals include:
 * Creating sketches (using basic shapes, construction lines, smart-dimensioning, sketch relationships) and understanding planes.
 * Understanding what it means for a sketch to be fully defined.
 * Locating and using the different elementary feature commands (boss extrude, boss cut, fillet, chamfer).